 Businesses have also figured out how to deliver essential goods and services in completely new ways, including the handling (or not) of goods during the shopping process.
 How will these new processes change not only the employee experience, but the customer experience in the future?
 None of these things were factors in past financial crises — they weren’t even factors at the beginning of 2020.
 But in short order, the best leaders are making them work.

-Make a Plan for Economic Uncertainty
+Make a Plan for a New Monthly Economic Crisis

 A worldwide lockdown in reaction to a microscopic killer is something none of us has ever experienced before.
 So the first step to surviving it is to truly understand it and its effects on every level from the global economy to your organization.